Skip to main content

 Using tree canopy cover data to secure the benefits of the urban forest.

 To secure the benefits of the urban forest, it is helpful to take an evidence based approach to management.
 Measuring tree canopy cover can be a proxy for these benefits.
-Local authorities, planners, urban designers and community members can using this tree canopy cover data to set a local minimum standard for tree canopy cover and to explore how tree canopy cover varies across their town.
+Local authorities, planners, urban designers and community members can use this tree canopy cover data to set a local minimum standard for tree canopy cover and to explore how tree canopy cover varies across their town.
 Such approaches are best set locally and the approaches to management can be expressed well in a Tree and Woodland Strategy.
 This leaflet highlights how the data can be used to track and achieve these objectives.

 This leaflet: